 The era of consumerism requires merchants to be focused on winning customer attention and inventing ways to help increase conversions.
-Time-limited offers and last-chance deals have proved to be generating sales in a much bigger number of cases than common seasonal discounts like back-to-school and xmas.
+Time-limited offers and last-chance deals have proved to be generating sales in a much bigger number of cases than common seasonal discounts like back-to-school and Xmas.

 Creating a sense of urgency and scarcity can be a powerful way to encourage purchases.
 This strategy has real impact, which is confirmed by the split test results provided by WhichTestWon.

-In a nutshell, a page with a product description containing a countdown timer showing how much time left till the end of a special offer created a 9% lift in conversions.
+In a nutshell, a page with a product description containing a countdown timer showing how much time is left till the end of a special offer created a 9% lift in conversions.

 Below we provide a gist of scarcity and urgency marketing tactics that have proved highly reliable when it comes to sales and growth through influencing the human psyche.